-We study anomalous chiral symmetry breaking in two-flavour QCD induced by gravitational and QCD-instantons within asymptotically safe gravity within the functional renormalisation group approach.
-Similarly to QCD-instantons, gravitational ones, associated to a K3-surface connected by a wormhole-like throat in flat spacetime, generate contributions to the ’t~Hooft coupling proportional to exp(−1/gN) with the dimensionless Newton coupling gN.
-Hence, in the asymptotically safe gravity scenario with a non-vanishing fixed point coupling g∗N, the induced ’t Hooft coupling is finite at the Planck scale, and its size depends on the chosen UV-completion.
+We study anomalous chiral symmetry breaking in two-flavor QCD induced by gravitational and QCD-instantons within asymptotically safe gravity within the functional renormalization group approach.
+Similarly to QCD-instantons, gravitational ones, associated to a K3-surface connected by a wormhole-like throat in flat spacetime, generate contributions to the ’t Hooft coupling proportional to exp(−1/gN) with the dimensionless Newton coupling gN.
+Hence, in the asymptotically safe gravity scenario with a nonvanishing fixed point coupling g∗N, the induced ’t Hooft coupling is finite at the Planck scale, and its size depends on the chosen UV-completion.
 Within this scenario the gravitational effects on anomalous U(1)A-breaking at the Planck scale may survive at low energy scales.
 In turn, fermion masses of the order of the Planck scale cannot be present.
-This constrains the allowed asymptotically safe UV-completion of the Gravity-QCD system.
-We map-out the parameter regime that is compatible with the existence of light fermions in the low-energy regime.
+This constrains the allowed asymptotically safe UV-completion of the gravity-QCD system.
+We map out the parameter regime that is compatible with the existence of light fermions in the low-energy regime.

 Y. Hamada, J. M. Pawlowski , M. Yamada, “Gravitational instantons and anomalous chiral symmetry breaking”, Phys.
 Rev. D 103, 106016 (2021).